 4.3.9.1 Definition

 This IOC represents a NCR from a source cell to a target cell, where the target cell is a EUtranGenericCell or ExternalEUtranGenericCell instance.

+The source cell can be a NRCellCU instance.
+This is the case for Inter-RAT mobility and NCR from NR to E-UTRAN.
+See 3GPP TS 28.541 [40].

 The source cell can be an EUtranGenericCell instance.
 This is the case for an Intra-E-UTRAN NCR.